NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 - the high level *user* layer.
 - the low level *core* layer.

-The user level consists of:
+The user level simply consists of:
-- the C++ host program, implemented in the program.cpp file, containing:
+- the C++ host program, implemented starting from the `main.cpp` file of their application.
-  - the setup() function.
-  - the loop() function.
-  - the terminate() function.
-- the OpenCL client kernel, implemented in the thekernel.cl file.
+- the OpenCL client kernels, implemented in one or more `kernel.cl` files.

-The core level consists of all the infrastructure that makes the main() function able to invoke in sequence the following user level functions:
+The core level instead is made of all the necessary C++/OpenGL/OpenCL infrastructure that makes the user able to concentrate only on the two aforementioned aspects.
-  - the setup() function, implementing code run only once at the beginning of the program.
-  - the loop() function, implementing code continuously run in a loop
-  - the terminate() function, implementing code run only once at the end of the program.
-  - several OpenGL *vertex shaders*, implemented in various \*.vert files.
-  - several OpenGL *fragment shaders*, implemented in various \*.frag files.

-The vertex and fragment shaders are OpenGL programs written in the [GLSL language](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
-Both those OpenGL programs are used by the GPU to render the 3D animated GUI.
+More specifically, what it does can be summarised in the following main steps the user must do in the host implementation of their application:
+- a `neutrino` object is instantiated.
+This serves as a common object, later included in all others as argument in their initialisation methods, for the exchange of common properties they need (e.g. common libraries, common macro definitions, common variables, etc...).
+- a `window` object is instantiated.
+It's initialisation sets up the OpenGL framework.
+This opens the window where all graphics can be displayed.
+In case no graphics is needed, or the available client does not support the OpenCL/GL interoperability modality, this step can be entirely avoided; of course no graphics plot would be possible in this case, but the computation can still be performed if at least OpenCL is supported by the client device.
+In the latter minimal situation, the output of the computation might be saved on a file for later analysis.
+- an `opencl` object is instantiated.
+Later on, the initialisation of this object will be responsible of setting up the OpenCL framework for the computation.
+- an array of `queue` objects is instantiated.
+It has to have at least one element.
+The queue is the OpenCL mechanism for scheduling the execution the kernels.
+- an array of `kernel` objects is instantiated.
+It has to have at least one element.

-A Neutrino user is not supposed to need to modify the core level functions, if not in order to extend its basic functionalities, in order to solve their problem of interest.
+Each kernel contains the routines, written in the OpenCL language, the user developed in order to solve the mathematical problem of interest.

-  @dot
-  digraph neutrino_layers
-  {
-    "Neutrino" -> "User layer"
-    "Neutrino" -> "Core layer" [style=dotted]
-    "User layer" -> "program.cpp", "thekernel.cl"
-    "Core layer" -> "main()", "\*.vert", "\*.frag" [style=dotted] "main()" -> "setup()", "loop()", "terminate()" [style=dotted]
-    "program.cpp" -> "setup()"
-    "program.cpp" -> "loop()"
-    "program.cpp" -> "terminate()"
-  }
-  @enddot
+After their instantiation, these object must be initialised in the same sequence, because they depend each other in this hierarchy.
+The number of queues and kernels depends on the user's application.

 # 3. OpenCL/GL GPU-accelerated parallel computing paradigm {#OpenCL_GL_GPU-accelerated_parallel_computing_paradigm}
-Modern GPUs are not monolithic processors, instead they are organized as an array of multiple identical elementary *compute units*.
+Modern GPUs are not made of a single, monolithic, processor.
+Instead they are organised as an array of multiple identical elementary *compute units*.
 OpenCL is a software framework that let the user taking control of all those compute units within a *parallel computing* paradigm, taking advantage of the underlying GPU's hardware architecture.
-OpenCL abstracts and generalizes the particular hardware implementation of each different type of GPUs by means of its dedicated drivers, making possible to program different GPUs by a same common programming language.
+OpenCL abstracts and generalises the particular hardware implementation of each different type of GPUs by means of its dedicated drivers, making possible to program different GPUs by a same common programming language.
-It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the GPU: it is sufficient to know there is an array of compute units available to the user.
+It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the GPU: it is sufficient to know there is an *array of compute units* available to the user.
 Each of the compute units can be functionally considered as like as an individual CPU.

 @dot